For a faster, more profitable home sale

 Stash away your Santa collection so buyers can focus on your home, not your collection.
 Think minimal when it comes to decorating to avoid a cluttered look.

-Now is a good time to pack up your treasured holiday ornaments, Christmas crafts and personalized decorations for your new home.
+Now is a good time to pack up your treasured holiday ornaments personalized decorations and Christmas crafts for your new home.

-Decorating any home interior should always begin by locating the focal point(s) of a room.
+Decorating any home interior should always begin with locating the focal point(s) of a room.
 This applies to holiday home staging, as well.

-Highlight focal points with tasteful holiday decorations, so that buyers can’t help but notice them.
+Highlight focal points with tasteful decorations so that buyers can’t help but notice them.

 Cluster pots of poinsettias in groups of three.
 Why three?
 Odd-numbered arrangements are simply more pleasing and appear less studied to the eye.

-Fill baskets with glass ornaments or fir boughs and place on a coffee table, the floor or flanking a fireplace.
+Fill baskets with glass ornaments or fir boughs and place on a coffee table, floor, or flanking a fireplace.

 Fill large glass canisters with Christmas ornaments or objects from nature, like pine cones, cinnamon sticks or mandarin oranges; place one on each side of a fireplace mantle.